choderalab/openmmtools/docs/sampling.rst

 Multistate sampling
 ===================

-The :mod:`openmmtools.samplers` module includes a number of classes that can be layered on top of :class:`openmmtools.mcmc.MCMCSampler` to create samplers (or stacks of samplers) that efficiently sample multiple thermodynamic states.
+The :mod:`openmmtools.samplers` module includes a number of classes that can be layered on top of :class:`openmmtools.mcmc.MCMCSampler` to create samplers (or stacks of samplers) that efficiently sample multiple thermodynamic states either serially or in parallel.

 Expanded ensembles
 ------------------